-The Board has overall responsibility for ensuring the Society maintains adequate financial resources, both in terms of capital and liquidity, through review and approval of both the Society Internal Capital Adequacy Assessment Process (ICAAP) and Individual Liquidity Adequacy Assessment Process (ILAAP).
+The Board has overall responsibility for ensuring the Society maintains adequate financial resources, both in terms of capital and liquidity, through review and approval of both the Society ICAAP and ILAAP.
 The Board monitors the role of Management in identification, monitoring and review of major risks facing the Society through the following Committee Structure:

-- Risk Committee Responsible for ensuring that both the entire risk management framework and monitoring and oversight of significant risk positions are effective and advising the Board on overall and local risk appetite. - Audit Committee Responsible for ensuring that monitoring of the effectiveness of systems and controls over the whole risk universe, in particular control over significant risks, is effective. - Assets, Liabilities and Credit Risk Committee Responsible for monitoring and review of strategic risks prior to review at Board.
-Responsible for managing significant Financial Risks including Interest Rate, Counterparty Credit, Liquidity, Funding and Encumbrance Risk and Product Pricing and the Net Interest Margin.
-Responsible for reviewing changes in the credit risk profile of the Society, discussing and, where appropriate, recommending changes to lending policy.
+- Risk Committee Responsible for ensuring that both the entire risk management framework and monitoring and oversight of significant risk positions are effective and advising the Board on overall and local risk appetite. - Audit Committee Responsible for ensuring that monitoring of the effectiveness of systems and controls over the whole risk universe, in particular control over significant risks, is effective.

-The Society operates a three lines of defence model as summarized below:
+The Society operates a three lines of defence model as summarised on page 33.